mit212/lab8_2025/README.md

 ## 7 Morphological Operations

-After using the color thresholding, you may have noticed that there are some features that remain in the image aside from your object that you want to detect.
+After using color thresholding, you may have noticed that there are some features that remain in the image aside from your object that you want to detect.
 With that in mind, morphological operations are an excellent way of getting rid of extra features you don’t want and enlarging objects you do want.
 To experiment and find which operations work best, open and run `morphOps.py`.
 Use the HSV values from the [previous section](#6-hsv-vs-rgb)

 Something else interesting about morphological operations is the kernel operator that is used.
 If you open the script, you’ll find a section of code that allows you to write in your own kernel (a vertical line is given as an example in the comments).
 Rerun the script with a kernel of your own design.